theAgingApprentice/hexbotCompiler/README.md

 ## Downloading

-To download this code too your local repository please do the following.
+To download this code to your local repository please do the following.

 - Get into Visual Studio Code terminal window with no projects open.
 - Navigate to the project folder on your local hard drive.